mhashim6/blog/content/posts/self-review/audio-player.md

 ```

 <details>
     <summary>This is the ugly fix in case you're wondering.
-But it brings problems of its own</summary>
+And it brings problems of its own</summary>
     <p>You're now playing with globals that can very easily interleave.
 Yes, Js is single-threaded but it's possible to have all sorts of fun race conditions when using the event loop.
 We'll tap on that later.</p>
     <p>We also have a very ugly and confusing code to handle <code>onNext</code>.</p>
 </details>